Kraven the Hunter: Fictional character biography

 Sergei Kravinoff (Сергей Кравинов) is a Russian immigrant, the son of the aristocrat Nikolai Kravinoff who fled to the United States with his family in 1917 after the executions of Russian nobility by the February Revolution and subsequent collapse of the reign of Tsar Nicholas II.

 Kraven is a maniacal big-game hunter who seeks to defeat Spider-Man to prove that he is the greatest hunter in the world.
 Unlike other hunters, he typically disdains the use of guns or bow and arrows, preferring to take down large dangerous animals with his bare hands.
 He also lives by a code of honour of sorts, choosing to hunt his game fairly.
 He consumes a mystical serum to give himself enhanced strength and dramatically slow the aging process.
 Kraven was trained as a hunter largely by a mysterious man named Gregor, a mercenary who once battled Ka-Zar.
 Kraven was, at one point, the lover of the voodoo priestess Calypso.

 He is contacted by his half-brother the Chameleon to defeat Spider-Man.
 He leads Spider-Man to Central Park with the help of the Chameleon, who disguises himself as Kraven to use himself as a decoy while the real Kraven ambushes the hero.
 However, despite Kraven having weakened Spider-Man with a poisonous dart, Spider-Man prevails in the end.
 Spider-Man proves a frustrating quarry because Kraven continually underestimates the superhero's resourcefulness.

 Kraven becomes a founding member of the Sinister Six when he accepts Doctor Octopus's offer to form a team to fight Spider-Man.
 They capture Aunt May and Betty Brant.
 He attacks Spider-Man in Central Park with three tigers.
 Spider-Man fights off the attackers and secures the next clue to where Aunt May and Betty Brant are being held.
 After Aunt May and Betty Brant are rescued, Kraven the Hunter and the rest of the Sinister Six are arrested by the police.

 While in the Savage Land, Kraven the Hunter finds Gog in a spaceship that he stumbles upon.
-Realizing how useful Gog can be, Kraven the Hunter decides to use him in a plot to conquer the Savage Land.
+Realizing how useful Gog can be, Kraven decides to use him in a plot to conquer the Savage Land.
 After kidnapping the visiting Gwen Stacy from a camp in the Savage Land, Kraven and Gog battle the heroes Ka-Zar and Spider-Man.
 While Ka-Zar deals with Kraven, Spider-Man defeats Gog by luring him into a patch of quicksand, which he sinks to the bottom of.